selendra/selendra-wiki/docs/learn/learn-account-advanced.md

 :::note Lookup Account Index on-chain

-When someone shares their account index, their actual account address on-chain can be looked up through Polkadot-JS Apps UI > Developer > Chain state > Storage and selecting state query on indices pallet for the account corresponding to the index.
+When someone shares their account index, their actual account address on-chain can be looked up through Selendra-JS Apps UI > Developer > Chain state > Storage and selecting state query on indices pallet for the account corresponding to the index.

 :::